lestermartinn/Soundgaze/docs/SETUP.md

 # Setup Guide

 Follow these steps to get the full stack running locally.
-You will need two terminal tabs: one for the backend, one for the frontend.
+You will need three terminal tabs: one for the DB, one for the backend, one for the frontend.

 ---